animatedmax/spring-data-geode/src/main/markdown/index.md

-A Region-based `[Import|Export]SnapshotApplicationEvent` matches if the Snapshot Service bean defined is a `RegionSnapshotService` and its Region reference (as determined by the `region-ref` attribute) matches the Region’s pathname, as specified by the snapshot application event.
+A Region-based `[Import|Export]SnapshotApplicationEvent` matches if the Snapshot Service bean defined is a `RegionSnapshotService` and its Region reference (as determined by the `region-ref` attribute) matches the Region's pathname, as specified by the snapshot application event.

 </div>